charitra07/Music-Store-Analysis/README.md

 # Music-Store-Analysis
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+In this project, we analyzed the music playlist database.
+We examined the dataset with SQL and came up with some really constructive insights to help the store understand its business growth by answering simple questions.